 Six Sigma Facts

 The Six Sigma program is well established and has proven to be effective in many industries.
-Learning some key facts about the system and its history can help people see just how powerful Six Sigma can be for a company and how helpful a Six Sigma certification can be for an individual.
+Learning some key facts about the system and its history can help people see just how powerful this methodology can be for a company and how helpful certification can be for an individual.

 - Management-level business experts choose Six Sigma professionals over those with MBAs or Project Management certifications alone.